 Some people also claim that it’s possible for your consciousness to remain trapped outside of your body following an OBE, but there’s no evidence to support this.

-Simply having an OBE doesn’t necessarily mean you need to see your healthcare provider.
+Simply having an OBE doesn’t necessarily mean you need to see a healthcare professional.
 You may have this experience once just before drifting off to sleep, for example, and never again.
 If you don’t have any other symptoms, you probably don’t have any reason for concern.

-If you feel uneasy about what happened, even if you don’t have any physical or psychological conditions, there’s no harm in mentioning the experience to your care provider.
+If you feel uneasy about what happened, even if you don’t have any physical or psychological conditions, there’s no harm in mentioning the experience to a doctor.
 They may be able to help by ruling out serious conditions or offering some reassurance.

 Whether your consciousness can truly leave your physical body hasn’t been scientifically proven.
-But for centuries, many people have reported similar sensations of their consciousness leaving their body.
+But for centuries, many people have reported experiencing sensations of their consciousness leaving their body.

 OBEs appear to be more common with some conditions, including certain dissociative disorders and epilepsy.
-Many people also report having an OBE during a near-death experience, including electric shock or injury.
+Many people also report having an OBE during a near-death experience, including during cardiac arrest or brain injury.